-The Bobbin Mill Players will hold monthly jam sessions every Wednesday morning from 8 to 11 a.m. at St. Ignatius Church Hall in Lowell.
-Schedule: First Friday at Lowell Fire Station from 6:30 to 10 p.m.; Second Sunday at Glover Town Hall from 1 to 4 p.m.; Third Friday at Charleston Elementary School from 6 to 9 p.m.; Third Sunday at Lowell Church Hall from 1 to 4 p.m.; Fourth Friday at the Derby Line Town Hall from 6:30 to 10 p.m.; and the Fifth Friday at Barton Memorial Building from 7 to 10 p.m.
-Please note that Lowell and Derby Line jams in January, February, and March change to Sunday afternoons due to cold weather.
+The Bobbin Mill Players will hold music jam sessions every Wednesday morning from 8 to 11 a.m. at the Lowell St. Ignatius Parish Hall.
+Other music events include: First Friday evening of the month at the Lowell Fire Station from 6:30 to 9:30 p.m.; Second Sunday afternoon at the Glover Town Hall from 1 to 4 p.m.; Third Friday evening at the Charleston Elementary School from 6 to 9 p.m., Fourth Friday evening at the Derby Line Town Hall from 6:30 to 9:30 p.m.; Fifth Friday evening (when there is a fifth Friday) at the Barton Memorial Building from 7 to 10 p.m.
 For more information, call Millie at 334-2598.

 BONE BUILDERS BALANCING & STRENGTHENING CLASS

 An RSVP Bone Builders Balancing and Strengthening Class meets weekly on Thursdays from 10:30 to 11:30 p.m. with the Troy and Area Lions Club weekly community mealsite following at noon.
 Located at the Westfield Community Center on North Hill Road.
 For more information, call 744-2484.

 ORLEANS: Meets Mondays at 12:30 p.m. at the Orleans Federated Church on School Street Come with a partner.